- 01392 690500 (sales only)

 (not for users of MusicFirst or Rhinegold Online classrooms, who should contact MusicFirst customer support.)

 You may want your IT department to do this for you or a school secretary with Excel skills - though it's straightforward for anybody to do.
-If you'd prefer it, we'll do it for you, especially if you're accessing the software via one of the UK music hubs, like Lancashire, Gloucestershire, Devon, etc. Just contact email@example.com
+If you'd prefer it, we may be able to do it for you, especially if you're accessing the software via one of the UK music hubs, like Lancashire, Gloucestershire, Devon, etc. Just contact email@example.com

 If you're adding the students yourself you need a single Excel (or similar) table, looking like this - the columns can be in any order:

 There should be no blank rows or columns.
 The table should be saved as a csv file (see the 'Save as' options in Excel).

 Here's a video explaining how to produce a table from the kind of data you might receive from a school management system.